patrickbwarren/transam-triton/README.md

 and can span multiple lines.

 Variables can be defined at any time with the syntax `VAR=<val>` where the value is represented a 16-bit word.
-These can be used for example to define monitor entry points for example.
+These can be used to define monitor entry points for example.
 Decimal values in the range 0 to 65535 can be assigned using the `%` notation above.
 Additionally a label of the form `LABEL:` introduces a variable of the same name and assigns it to the value of the address counter for the next byte to be emitted.
+Variables can be re-used and always take the latest assigned value.
+This means that there can be multiple uses of `LOOP:` for instance, for local loops.

 The value of a variable can be inserted into the stream at any point by referencing the variable with an `!` character.
 The value appears